 Incredible!

-But why someone from Korea should help you learn Korean when they are on the app to practice another language, say English?
+But why should someone from Korea help you learn Korean when they are on the app to practice another language, say English?

 Suppose many are not interested in voice chat.
-In that case, you will be left with writing and reading more than actually speaking and listening.
+In that case, you will be left with writing and reading more than speaking and listening.

 The back-and-forth interaction messages are pretty slow.
-This happens as both parties take time to process the information, busy with their lives, and reside in different time zones.
+This happens as both parties take time to process the information, are busy with their lives, and reside in different time zones.

 And what if they don’t bother to update you when you’re wrong, or they make right into wrong?

-Well, that’s some problems with such apps.
+Well, that’s some problem with such apps.

 Of course, if you’re interested in it, there are thousands of profiles to choose from for profitable practice.
-Still, finding a few good ones that can help you out regularly in the quest of the language journey is difficult.
+Still, finding a few good ones that can help you regularly in the quest of the language journey is difficult.

 3. Confusing Pricing